vestalux/sljekyll/_recurrents/woodbridge-games-club.md

 ---
-recurrent-title: "Games club: scrabble and dominoes"
+recurrent-title: "Games club: Scrabble and dominoes"
 recurrent-day: fourth Thursday of the month
 recurrent-times: 1400-1500
 recurrent-location: woodbridge-library